-- What are economies of scale, and how do external economies of scale differ from internal economies of scale? - What are some reasons why the costs of a number of firms producing the same thing might be lower if they are located close together than far apart?
+- What are economies of scale, and how do external economies of scale differ from internal economies of scale? - What are some reasons why the costs of a number of firms producing the same thing might be lower if they are located close together than if they are far apart?